 3. Ready Player One – Pop culture is undeniably one of the most stunning parts of the 21st century – mods are back and here to stay, whilst shabby is the new chic and old is the new “in”.
 Ready Player One emits nostalgia like greenhouse gases and the visual effects give Van Gogh a run for his money.
 The story in itself, although simple, is very powerful – showing the impacts of technology on the generations to come and how reality is the only thing we know to be real.
 True love and friendship conquer all, that in itself deserves a High Five.

-4. A Quiet Place – Scary movies have bred a shiny new multitude of fears – IT brought us clowns of an unimaginable evil and Final Destination brought a fear of everyday life.
+4. A Quiet Place – Scary movies have bred a shiny new multitude of fears – IT brought us clowns of unimaginable evil and Final Destination brought a fear of everyday life.
 A Quiet Place is silent in sound but not in speech, the film in itself advocates for the deaf and hearing impaired as well as illuminating the importance of love, trust and faith within a family.

-5. Love, Simon – Love is one of the most pure things in this world that humans have to give to one another.
+5. Love, Simon – Love is one of the purest things in this world that humans have to give to one another.
 Whether you are gay, straight, trans or any part of the LGTB+ community, it cannot be denied that every person will be touched by the emotions that this film spits to the audience – each actor is unique and relatable to every watcher, as we all know the internal struggles of listening to your heart and wanting to fit in simultaneously.
 Love, Simon shows the importance of friendship, understanding and how love really can set you free.

 Films, fiction, television and creativity as a whole is a blessing to the world and all its occupants.
 Books, sketches, drawings, ramblings or whatever form it may come in is something we should grab and hold very close to our hearts.